 The Caldwell Honors Program is a nationally recognized program that provides intellectual enrichment, curated and topical Honors Seminars, and rigorous research opportunities for top honors students.

-The Honors Program is designed to challenge academically motivated students through a number of requirements including two interdisciplinary honors seminars, two honors core classes, a research methods class, and a directed research-based honors project.
+The Honors Program is designed to challenge academically motivated students through a number of requirements, including two interdisciplinary honors seminars, two honors core classes, a research methods class, and a directed research-based honors project.
+Additionally, Caldwell Honors students are entitled to the following:

 Applying to the Program